 It’s worth noting that the iPhone 6S, also rumoured for an autumn release, has been tipped to offer USB-C too.

-It has advantages over MicroUSB in that it can charge devices quicker, can transfer data at a higher bandwidth, and features a reversible tip – just like Apple’s Lightning cables.
+It offers advantages over micro-USB in that it can charge devices quicker, can transfer data at a higher bandwidth, and features a reversible tip – just like Apple’s Lightning cables.

-It’s already been featured on the new 12-inch MacBook (2015), so Apple isn’t against using it.
+It’s already been featured on the new 12in MacBook (2015), so Apple isn’t against using it.
 In fact, long-time Apple blogger John Gruber has even claimed Apple actually invented USB-C.

 If these rumours are true, then we may see Apple finally make the shift to USB-C with its autumn launches, iPad Pro included.